 - 1. Local Conditions are unique conditions affecting a defined geographical area that are: - a) not already covered within the appropriate template WAP; - b) not specific to a particular CAR; and - c) relate to a unique condition or event. - 2.
-When a Road or Motorway Corridor Manager considers that a Local Condition is necessary: - a) the Road or Motorway Corridor Manager must notify all Utility Operators affected by the proposed Local Condition together with a rationale and provide that condition to those Utility Operators;

-- b) the Road or Motorway Corridor Manager must provide the opportunity for Utility Operators to discuss and agree these Local Conditions in accordance with section 10(3) of the Utilities Access Act, and this must be done separately from any CAR application process; - all Parties who have an objection must notify the Road or Motorway Corridor Manager as soon as possible and enter into good faith discussions with other interested Parties to resolve the areas of disagreement; - d) all affected Utility Operators must have the opportunity to be involved in these discussions; and - e) if, following these discussions, any Utility Operator still disputes the reasonableness of the conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation).
+When a Road or Motorway Corridor Manager considers that a Local Condition is necessary: - a) the Road or Motorway Corridor Manager (as the case may be) must ensure that any Local Condition proposed by it does not contradict the requirements of Section 4.5.1.4; - b) the Road or Motorway Corridor Manager must notify all Utility Operators affected by the proposed Local Condition together with a rationale and provide that condition to those Utility Operators; - c) the Road or Motorway Corridor Manager must provide the opportunity for Utility Operators to discuss and agree these Local Conditions in accordance with section 10(3) of the Utilities Access Act, and this must be done separately from any CAR application process; - all Parties who have an objection must notify the Road or Motorway Corridor Manager as soon as possible and enter into good faith discussions with other interested Parties to resolve the areas of disagreement; - e) all affected Utility Operators must have the opportunity to be involved in these discussions; and - f) if, following these discussions, any Utility Operator still disputes the reasonableness of the conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation).